 4. “More” is not always Better:

 While I strongly believe that the more people who know you are looking for a job, the better your chances for finding a job, I don’t believe that you should use any of the services that “blast” or mass deliver

-your resume tossed.
+Your resume will be tossed.

-career Tip of the Day: 7 Plus Things You Don’t Want on Your Resume
+Career Tip of the Day: 7 Plus Things You Don’t Want on Your Resume